-Nevada

-(State or other jurisdiction of incorporation)

-(IRS Employer Identification Number)
+Nevada 30-0692325 (State or other jurisdiction of incorporation) (IRS Employer Identification Number)

+650-669 Howe Street

+Vancouver, British Columbia, Canada V6C 0B4

+(Address of principal executive offices) (Zip Code)

+(Registrant's telephone number, including area code)

+N/A

-Vanco 650-669 Howe Street ouver, British Columbia, Canada V6C (0B4 (Addre ess of principal executive offices) (Zip Co (604) 260-4577 ode) (Registi rant's telephone number, including area c N/A eode) (Former name, former address and former fiscal year, if change ed since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of exchange on which registered None None None Indicate by check mark whether the registrant (Exchange Act of 1934 during the preceding 12 mg.) has been subject to such filing requirements fundicate by check mark whether the registrant has months (or for shorter period that the reg for the past 90 days. ⊠ Yes □ No s submitted electronically every Interacti gistrant was required to file such reports), and ive Data File required to be submitted oursuant to Rule 405 of Regulation S-T during the submit such files). ⊠ Yes □ No e preceding 12 months (or for such short ter period that the registrant was required to indicate by check mark whether the registrant is a company, or an emerging growth company.
-Se company," and "emerging growth company" in F ee the definitions of "large accelerated , , , Large accelerated filer □ Accele erated filer Non-accelerated filer □ Emerging growth company ⊠ Smalle er reporting company ⊠ If an emerging growth company, indicate by cl heck mark if the registrant has elected complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box
+(Former name, former address and former fiscal year, if changed since last report)

+Securities registered pursuant to Section 12(b) of the Act:

+Name of exchange on which Title of each class Trading Symbol(s) registered None None None Indicate by check mark whether the registrant Exchange Act of 1934 during the preceding 12 (2) has been subject to such filing requirements months (or for shorter period that the registra Indicate by check mark whether the registrant has to Rule 405 of Regulation S-T during the precede such files). ⊠ Yes □ No , , 1 Indicate by check mark whether the registrant is company, or an emerging growth company.
+S company," and "emerging growth company" in ee the definitions of "large accelerated filer , , Large accelerated filer □ Non-accelerated filer □ lerated filer □ ler reporting company ⊠ Emerging growth company ⊠ Silidi or reporting company in If an emerging growth company, indicate by complying with any new or revised financial accomplying with a second contract of the S S

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). □ Yes ☒•No As of December 11, 2019, the registrant had 22,045,965 shares of common stock issued and outstanding
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). □ Yes ☒ No As of March 15, 2020, the registrant had 22,045,965 shares of common stock issued and outstanding.